sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ```

 ## 9. Checking types
-There's no direct way to get the type of a variable in Elixir/Erlang.
-We usually want to know the type of a variable in order to act accordingly.
+There's no direct way to get a variable type in Elixir/Erlang.
+However, we sometimes want to know the type of a variable to act accordingly.
 We can check if a variable is of a given type by using the `is_type` method, where `type` must be substituted with the appropriate type name:

 ##### **Code**
 ```Elixir